MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 .. _fig_jpf-runtime-components:
 .. figure:: images/jpf-runtime-components.*
-   :alt: MicroEJ architecture Runtime Modules: Tools, Libraries and APIs
+   :alt: MicroEJ Architecture Runtime Modules: Tools, Libraries and APIs
    :width: 70.0%
    :align: center

-   MicroEJ architecture Runtime Modules: Tools, Libraries and APIs
+   MicroEJ Architecture Runtime Modules: Tools, Libraries and APIs

 Three APIs allow the device architecture runtime to link with (and port to) external code, such as any kind of RTOS or legacy C libraries.
 These